andyfrith/react-redux-users/README.md

 # react-redux-users

-A React Redux application that provides simple user management tasks
+A React Redux application that provides simple user management tasks upon successful JWT authentication

 Features:

+* User authentication using JWT
 * Displays a list of users using JSX
 * Can add and remove users
 * Can update existing user information (first name, last name, address)